drzhelnov/drzhelnov.github.io/README.md

 2017&ndash;2019

-**Diploma of Postgraduate Education in Traumatology and Orthopaedics**
+**Diploma of Postgraduate Education in Traumatology and Orthopedics**

 [Pavlov University](https://1spbgmu.ru/)